-In February 2016, the EBMT Board made the important decision to develop a new Registry system which will be operational in 2019.
+In February 2016, the EBMT Board made the important decision to develop a new Registry system.
 Elsevier was appointed in 2017 to work on this new system based on MACRO, a powerful, flexible and user-friendly Electronic Data Capture system that can be customised to meet EBMT Registry requirements.

 Questions & Answers